racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/InitializeScript.md

 [imgInit2]: images/images50/howto/GettingStarted018.png

-## How to Initialize Q-Shell Scripts﻿
+## How to Initialize Q-Shell Scripts

 Q-shell scripts are scripts using py-labs code.